-- 4.50 As set out above, under 'FLL within the Plan area', a number of the European sites within 15km of the Plan area have mobile species that may make use of FLL.
+- 4.50 In addition to Habitats Sites within 200m of roads, increased traffic could also affect sensitive FLL within 200m of roads, within or close to the Plan area.
+As set out above, under 'FLL within the Plan area', a number of the Habitats Sites within 15km of the Plan area have mobile species that may make use of FLL.
 The following may make use of FLL outside the Plan area, and therefore have the potential to be affected by increases in traffic on the wider road network: - Mottisfont Bats SAC: Barbastelle bats, which may use larger areas of woodland within 7km of the SAC; - River Itchen SAC: Otter and southern damselfly may use riparian and wetland habitat beyond the SAC boundary.
 Atlantic salmon migrate to sea; therefore the SAC has functional links to Southampton Water and beyond. - New Forest SAC: Stag beetle may use decaying wood habitat within 2km of the SAC.
-Great crested newts may travel up to 2km from their breeding ponds. - Porton Down SPA: Stone curlew may use grassland up to 1.5km from the SAC. - Chichester & Langstone Harbours SPA / Ramsar, Portsmouth Harbour SPA / Ramsar, Solent & Dorset Coast SPA, and Solent & Southampton Water SPA / Ramsar: waterbirds use habitats outside the designated areas, within 2km of the coast and estuaries of Southampton Water and the Solent.
+Great crested newts may travel up to 2km from their breeding ponds. - Porton Down SPA: Stone curlew may use grassland up to 1.5km from the SAC.

+Chichester & Langstone Harbours SPA / Ramsar, Portsmouth Harbour SPA / Ramsar, Solent & Dorset Coast SPA, and Solent & Southampton Water SPA / Ramsar: waterbirds use habitats outside the designated areas, within 2km of the coast and estuaries of Southampton Water and the Solent.